Skip to content

 Upgrading

 Upgrading to a new version of Evo.NET is as simple as downloading the latest version of the IIS Installer from the Evo.NET Downloads page and running it.
-Your previous choices and configuration will be remembered so you can immediately click the Install button to effect the upgrade.

 Contact Evo.NET